Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords: Foundations of Quantum List Decoding

-Our goal is to solve this $\varepsilon$-QLDP using quantum computation with oracle access to a quantumly corrupted codeword in $\OO$ with success probability at least $\delta(n)$, which is given as a {\em confidence parameter}.
-Now, let us introduce the notion of quantum list decoding algorithm that works with bias $\varepsilon$ and confidence $\delta$.
+Our goal is to solve the problem $\varepsilon$-QLDP for $C$ using an efficient quantum algorithm that makes an oracle access to a given quantumly corrupted codeword in $\OO$ with success probability at least $\delta(n)$, which is given as a {\em confidence parameter}.
+Here, let us formally introduce the notion of a {\em quantum list-decoding algorithm} (or simply, a {\em quantum list decoder}) that works with two parameters: bias $\varepsilon$ and confidence $\delta$.

 \begin{definition}[quantum list decoding] Let $C$ be any code family, let $\varepsilon(n)$ be any bias parameter, and let $\delta(n)$ be any confidence parameter.
-A {\em quantum list decoding algorithm} (or a quantum list decoder) for $C$ with bias $\varepsilon$ and confidence $\delta$ is a quantum algorithm $\AAA$ that solves the $\varepsilon$-QLDP for $C$ with success probability at least $\delta(n)$.
-If $\AAA$ also runs in time polynomial in $(n,1/\varepsilon(n),1/\delta(n))$, it is called a {\em polynomial-time quantum list decoding algorithm} for $C$. \end{definition}
+A {\em quantum list-decoding algorithm} (or a {\em quantum list decoder}) for $C$ with bias $\varepsilon$ and confidence $\delta$ is a quantum algorithm $\AAA$ that solves the $\varepsilon$-QLDP for $C$ with success probability at least $\delta(n)$.
+If $\AAA$ further runs in time polynomial in $(n,1/\varepsilon(n),1/\delta(n))$, it is called a {\em polynomial-time quantum list-decoding algorithm} for $C$. \end{definition}

-The {\em list size} of a quantum list decoding algorithm refers to the maximal size of a valid list produced by the algorithm.